MrMendelli/return-affinity-colors/README.md

 NOTE: When Affinity updates it is likely that `Serif.Affinity.dll` will get overwritten with an updated version.
 You should be able to simply run the tool again to return the colored icons.

 ## Replace the splash screen image
 To replace the splash screen image, run `rafcol splash "<installation-path>" --img "<splash-image-path>"`.
 This will create a backup of your current `Affinity.exe` file before updating it.
 By default this backup will be placed in the folder from which you are running the command prompt.
 To change the backup location, pass the `--backup "<path>"` option.
-If anything goes wrong, you can revert to the default DLL by deleting the modified `Serif.Affinity.dll` and renaming `Serif.Affinity.bak` to `Serif.Affinity.dll`.
-A copy of `Serif.Affinity.bak` is also provided in this repository in case you lose your original copy.
+If anything goes wrong, you can revert to the default EXE by deleting the modified `Affinity.exe` and renaming `Affinity.exe.bak` to `Affinity.exe`.

 NOTE: When Affinity updates it is likely that `Affinity.exe` will get overwritten with an updated version.
 You should be able to simply run the tool again to return the custom splash screen.